apache/druid/docs/querying/querying.md

  it runs a SQL query, refer to the [SQL documentation](sql-translation.md#query-types).
 :::

+For instructions on how the different approaches for set query context in your queries, see [Set the Query Context](./set-query-context.md).

 Native queries in Druid are JSON objects and are typically issued to the Broker or Router processes.
 Queries can be posted like this: